revk/login/README.md

 The wrapper can also perform form security checks - providing an environment variable to include in a form that is then checked when the form is received.

-## Logged in wrapper

-There are variations of `envcgi` for login handling.
-These are `loggedin` and `logincheck` and used in the same way, e.g. `#!../login/loggedin /bin/csh`

-The `loggedin` tool will not run the script if not logged in, but instead redirect to the configured login page.

-The `logincheck` tool will run the script even if not logged in.

-If logged in then a number of extra environment variables are set.
-You need to avoid these variables in forms you use, obviously, to avoid clashes.
-The actual variables set are configurable in the build.
-One variable is the unique user ID from your user table, usually `$USER_ID` which is explicitly *unset* if you are not logged in, and so can be used to check if login worked or not.

-Obviously these also pass any form data as environment variables in the same way as `envcgi`.

 Normally these wrappers are followed by the shell you are using, but you can add some additional arguments before the shell...

 - `--no-cookie`	Don't set the session cookie